prasannavenkatesann/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-Import pandas, numpy and sklearn.
+Import pandas, numpy and sklearn. <br>
-Calculate the values for the training data set.
-Calculate the values for the test data set.
+Calculate the values for the training data set.<br> Calculate the values for the test data set.<br>
 Plot the graph for both the data sets and calculate for MAE, MSE and RMSE
 ## Program:
 /*
-Program to implement the simple linear regression model for predicting the marks scored.
+Program to implement the simple linear regression model for predicting the marks scored.<br>
-Developed by: PRASANNA V
+Developed by: PRASANNA V<br>
 RegisterNumber:  212223240123
 */
 ```